biicode/docs/biicode/features/commands/core_commands.rst

 bii find
 --------

 This commands allows you to retrieve any code dependencies from the biicode servers.
-The client analyzes your code, and find missing dependencies that cannot be resolved searching in your hive contents.
-The client then communicates with the biicode server and tries to find code that is missing in your workspace, and retrieves the best matching version according with your :ref:`policies<policies>`.
+The client analyzes your code, and find missing dependencies that cannot be resolved searching in your project contents.
+The client then communicates with the biicode server and tries to find code that is missing in your project, and retrieves the best matching version according with your :ref:`policies<policies>`.

 .. code-block:: bash

 	$ bii find

-The retrieved files are copied on your file system, under the ``deps`` folder of your hive, following a folder structure that reproduces the name of the retrieved blocks: ``<block_name> = <user_name>/<simple_name>`` (see the :ref:`basic concepts<basic_concepts>` and how a **block** is uniquely identified).
+The retrieved files are copied on your file system, under the ``deps`` folder of your project, following a folder structure that reproduces the name of the retrieved blocks: ``<block_name> = <user_name>/<simple_name>`` (see the :ref:`basic concepts<basic_concepts>` and how a **block** is uniquely identified).

 If you want to update already defined dependencies (as well as finding unresolved ones in the same step):